kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

 ## Worker Group

-Apart from all these exciting open-source features, this release introduces a powerful concept of **worker groups** to the Enterprise Edition of Kestra.
+Apart from all the exciting open-source features, this release introduces a powerful concept of **worker groups** to the Enterprise Edition of Kestra.
 A worker group allows you to execute any task on a remote compute instance or a distributed compute cluster simply by specifying the worker group key on a given task.

 Imagine you want to execute a task on a worker with access to a Spark cluster.
 The example below ensures that a Spark job will be picked up only by Kestra workers that have been started with the key `spark`: